My name is Brian, and I'm an entrepreneur

 Meet the Sober Founder

-Outside of work, I’m a husband, a father of two incredible daughters, and someone who lives in a 1744 barn in Wilton, Connecticut with six cats and more ideas than spare time.
+Outside of work, I’m a husband, a father of two daughters, and someone who lives in a 1744 barn in Wilton, Connecticut with six cats and more ideas than spare time.
 Most of my best thinking happens early in the morning, before the house wakes up, when the coffee is hot and the world is still.

 Thanks for being here.